sookinoby/generative-models/README.md

 ![Alt text](images/loss.png?raw=true"Sequence to Sequence model") <br />

 Here N inputs (3 characters) are mapped onto N outputs.
-This helps the model to train faster, because we measure loss (the difference between the predicted value and the actual output) at each time instant.
-Instead of one loss at the end, we can see loss1, loss2, etc.  So that we get a better feedback (backpropagation) when training our model.
+This helps the model to train faster because we measure loss (the difference between the predicted value and the actual output) at each time instant.
+Instead of one loss at the end, we can see loss1, loss2, etc; So that we get a better feedback (backpropagation) when training our model.

 We use [Binary Cross Entropy Loss](https://mxnet.incubator.apache.org/api/python/gluon/loss.html#mxnet.gluon.loss.SigmoidBinaryCrossEntropyLoss) in our model.